 The FCS Agronomy Internship Program works side-by-side with our Agronomy Sales team during the growing season.
 You will be working closely with an Agronomist and independently as well.
 Interns often help develop marketing tools and/or collect data that possibly will be used for future sales activities in the agronomy department.
 The best part of the program is that you can build your network connections and work experience in the agriculture industry.
 This allows you to be a more desirable candidate in an increasingly competitive job market after graduation.

-Our goal is to provide four summer internships for the summer of 2020.
-We would likely locate interns in Boyden, Ireton, Sanborn, and Sioux Center, Iowa.
+Our goal is to provide three summer internships for the summer of 2021.
+We would likely locate interns in Boyden, Ireton, Sanborn, or Sioux Center, Iowa.
 Interns would report directly to an Agronomist at their determined location while working with the Agronomy Department Manager, Precision Ag team, and possibly outside company reps who sponsor the intern’s projects.
 Interns are expected to participate in agronomy sales meetings, attend plot events, and work with other interns to accomplish project goals.
 At the end of the summer, the intern will also be responsible for giving a presentation on their project and an overall summary of what they learned during the internship.
 At the end of the summer, the individual will be evaluated on performance by the local agronomist.

 Goals and Objectives: